sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Possible Solutions

 Even if the adventurers notice the trap, there are multiple parts to this puzzle.
-Rolling or sliding something heavy enough (30 pounds or more) onto the plate will safely trigger the lid portion, but the falling doors still drop without a successful DC 14 Engineering or thievesí tools check to disarm them.
+Rolling or sliding something heavy enough (30 pounds or more) onto the plate will safely trigger the lid portion, but the falling doors still drop without a successful DC 14 Engineering or thieves√≠ tools check to disarm them.

 **Critical Failure.** The adventurer who stepped onto the plate must roll to avoid the sarcophagus lid.
 Failure on the saving throw also causes a level of fatigue.